jovotech/jovo-framework/docs/03_app-configuration/README.md

     },

     'HelloWorldIntent': function() {
         this.ask('Hello World!
-What is your name?', 'Please tell me your name.');
+What\'s your name?', 'Please tell me your name.');
     },

     'MyNameIsIntent': function(name) {